disruptek/nimph/README.md

 ## Combining Distributions

-You can merge an arbitrary numble of distributions.
+You can merge an arbitrary number of distributions.

 #### What You Type
 ```